The advantages of cruising with a catamaran

 Only for the rich?
 Someday when you retire?
 Guess again.

-Offshore Odysseys, a blue-water expedition company that has operated for the past 17 years around the world runs a membership yacht share concept called The Cabrinha Quest (Cabrinha is a kitesurfing equipment manufacturer and partner) that solves the cruising dilemma for people who are constrained by the two factors that keep most sailors bound to the marina, or dreaming on (Yachtworld): money and time.
+Offshore Odysseys, a blue-water expedition company that runs a membership yacht share concept called The Cabrinha Quest (Cabrinha is a kitesurfing equipment manufacturer and partner) that solves the cruising dilemma for people who are constrained by the two factors that keep most sailors bound to the marina, or dreaming on (Yachtworld): money and time.
 Gavin McClurg, the owner and founder of Offshore Odysseys says the writing has been on the wall for years.
 “Our clients all dream of cruising on their own yacht.
 But the reality of owning a boat, taking the time to learn to sail offshore safely, not to mention the expense and maintenance involved- it’s pretty daunting for most people!”
 Gavin got into the charter business to help pay for a planned circumnavigation which started in 1999 in Santa Barbara, CA. on his previous boat, an older 52’ Ron Holland sloop.
 He spent eight years at sea and nearly circumnavigated on the monohull, but never-ending maintenance and the never-ending rolling that comes with a monohull grew tiresome.